TikTok by the Numbers: Stats and Facts for Digital Advertisers - Basis Technologies

 TikTok’s Meteoric Rise In Popularity

-It is, quite literally, a multi-billion-dollar question: Just how did TikTok go from being a niche player to one of the most popular apps on the planet?
-The reality is there is no single answer, but instead a combination of factors: simple and easy-to-use video creation tools that blur the metaphorical line between creator and consumer; shrinking attention spans that pave the way for short-form video to thrive; a vast library of licensed music that allows users to easily enrich their clips with audio without fear of copyright infringement; and a community and collaborative feel within the platform (think hashtag challenges and Stitch).
-Its model is so successful, in fact, that it has frightened Meta and YouTube (among others) into disrupting their own business—Instagram Reels and YouTube Shorts, anyone?
+The reality is there is no single answer, but instead a combination of factors: simple and easy-to-use video creation tools that blur the metaphorical line between creator and consumer, a vast library of licensed music that allows users to easily enrich their clips with audio without fear of copyright infringement, and a community and collaborative feel within the platform (think hashtag challenges and Stitch).
+The model is so successful, in fact, that it has frightened Meta and YouTube (among others) into disrupting their own businesses—Instagram Reels and YouTube Shorts, anyone?

 The TikTok Effect On Marketing And Advertising